 Remind the stakeholders that if they move a story lower on the wall than someone else did, they need to mark it with a yellow dot.
 This alerts everyone that we might need to have a conversation about the story’s true priority.
 I also encourage/expect people to ask, “Who moved this one down (or up)?” or to say aloud, “I think this one needs to move.
 Who wants to disagree?”
 This enables a conversation to happen between the interested parties without facilitation.
 If a discussion goes on too long without resolution, the facilitator (usually the product owner), should collect the card, note the two stakeholders who cannot agree, and make a note to meet with them privately later.

 By the time you are finished, the stakeholders will be able to see the start of a release plan.
 If you know the team’s historical velocity, you can even give them a rough range of which stories in the upper-left quadrant will be finished.
-For more information, see Chapter 4, “Determining Team Velocity,” and Chapter 11, “Release Planning” in my book, The Scrum Field Guide: Practical Advice for Your First Year.
+For more information, see Chapter 4, “Determining Team Velocity,” and Chapter 11, “Release Planning” in my book, The Scrum Field Guide: Agile Advice for your First Year and Beyond.